-Chapter 7 provides an insightful analysis a of blog posts.
-The author adopts the concept of genre profiles (Luginbühl, 2014) and assumes that “blog post can be related to certain post genres, which in turn are more delimited in a structural and functional way than the super-genre personal weblog” (p.
+Chapter 7 provides an insightful analysis of blog posts.
+The author adopts the concept of genre profiles (Luginbühl, 2014) and assumes that a “blog post can be related to certain post genres, which in turn are more delimited in a structural and functional way than the super-genre personal weblog” (p.
 245).
 The author discusses informative, appellative and contact-oriented post genres, but focuses primarily on informative genres as they occur most frequently.
 Many examples are described and analysed in detail.
 The overall picture that we get is one of complexity, a complexity that the author summarizes in Table 44 (p.
 223).
-In this table, posts are cross-classified in terms of function, context, semantic structure, and structure (language/image) vs. filter, update sharing experience, review and giving advice.
 In Section 7.5 it is shown that “genres of blog posts do not, in most cases, only serve communicative purposes, but that the writing process itself also fulfils important functions for the authors; for example, structuring thoughts and reaching insights, releasing emotional tension and generating creative ideas.” (p.
 245).

 Part C provides a synthesis of the results from two different perspectives, namely Chapter 8 provides an historical overview of the personal weblog, including the weblog and its online ancestor; and Chapter 9 addresses more theoretical questions, such as why genres changes.
 In this chapter, the author restates and reinforces the idea that Keller’s theory of the invisible hand (see Chapter 1) can be profitably applied to some phenomena of the personal blog.